 If you find yourself suffering from the summer heat even though your air conditioner is on full blast, this is a sure sign your AC isn’t working properly.
 One of the easiest ways to spot an AC issue is to check your outside unit suction line.
 If your line is coated in ice despite rising summer temperatures, this means your AC needs attention from your Doylestown HVAC experts at CDO Heating and Air Inc..
-Here’s why your AC suction line is frozen, and what you can do about your outside ac line frozen.
+Here’s why your AC suction line is frozen, and what you can do about your frozen ac line:

 Clogged Air Filters

 The first step to troubleshooting a frozen suction line is to check your air filter.
 You should be changing your AC air filters monthly in peak season.
 If not, they become clogged and prevent proper airflow.
 In turn, it freezes the coils.
 Check your filters and if they appear clogged, try replacing them to see if this helps.
+When in doubt with your skills in changing the filter, just call the Doylestown AC pros of CDO.

 Closed Supply Vents